nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 1. Select `libusbK (v3.1.0.0)` in the driver list.
 1. Click `Install Driver` and wait for the installation to finish.

-If you experience issues with TegraRcmGUI or you just want to try a different payload injector, you can check out JTegraNX by unfolding the section below.

-::: details Alternative payload injector for Windows {closed}

-### Section I - Requirements

-* The latest release of [JTegraNX](https://github.com/DefenderOfHyrule/JTegraNX/releases)
-* A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)
-* The latest release of [hekate](https://github.com/CTCaer/hekate/releases/).
-The hekate payload (`hekate_ctcaer_(version).bin`) is located inside of the `hekate_ctcaer_(version).zip`.
-* At least Java 11+ (ideally 21 LTS)

-### Section II - Instructions

-1. Download and run the JTegraNX-X.X.X.jar file.
-1. Connect your Switch in RCM to your PC using the USB cable.
-1. Click the `Browse for payload` button, then navigate to- and select the `hekate_ctcaer_X.X.X.bin` file.
-    * **Note:** You can also click the `Payloads` tab at the top of the JTegraNX window and select the latest hekate payload from there.
-1. Click the `Inject payload` button.
-    * If your payload was successfully injected your switch should have yellow text that says "Update bootloader folder!", this will be resolved soon.

 :::

 ::::